YEEthanCC/AgentBuilder-EN/Knowledge_Base/Maintain_Knowledge_Base_via_API.md

 ## Advantages of Using Knowledge Base API

-- Synchronize your data system with Dify knowledge bases to create powerful workflows.
+- Synchronize your data system with AgentBuilder knowledge bases to create powerful workflows.
 - Provide knowledge base list, document list, and detail queries to facilitate building your own data management page.
 - Support both plain text and file uploads and updates for documents, and support batch addition and modification at the segment level to streamline your synchronization process.
-- Reduce the time spent on manual document processing and synchronization, enhancing your visibility into Dify's software and services.
+- Reduce the time spent on manual document processing and synchronization, enhancing your visibility into AgentBuilder's software and services.

 ## How to Use

 Navigate to the knowledge base page, and you can switch to the **API ACCESS** page from the left navigation.
-On this page, you can view the dataset API documentation provided by Dify and manage the credentials for accessing the dataset API in **API Keys**.
+On this page, you can view the dataset API documentation provided by AgentBuilder and manage the credentials for accessing the dataset API in **API Keys**.

 ![knowledge_api_document](/Knowledge_Base/images/knowledge_api_document.png)